 The observatory dome was manufactured by Exploradome.
 It is composed of a UV stabilized polyethylene and is maintenance-free and virtually indestructible.
 All the surfaces and doors have about a 1/2” thickness.
 Polyethylene is extremely durable.
 It has a higher impact resistance than fiberglass, aluminum and even steel.
 It’s coefficient of friction is lower than nylon and comparable to Teflon, making it slippery enough for easy cleanup…..and snow slides right off.
 The dome sits on an aluminum ring that is supported by wheels which ensures a smooth rotation.
 The shutter slides up and over the top presenting a good view up to and past the zenith.

-The dome drive controls are built off the Foster Systems platform.
-There is a motorized cog to drive the dome azimuth rotation and a separate motorized cable spool to open and close the upper shutter.
+The dome drive controls are built off the Lesvedome (K8055N) Systems platform.
+There is a motorized cog to drive the dome azimuth rotation and a separate motorized chain drive to open and close the upper shutter.
 The lower shutter is driven by two linear actuators.
 Both motors and actuators are commanded from the PC.

 The heart of the observatory is a Celestron EdgeHD 1400 OTA.
 EdgeHD is an aplanatic, flat field Schmidt-Cassegrain telescope that produces aberration-free images across a wide visual and photographic field of view.
 The optical system was designed to reduce more than just off-axis star coma; it also provides an astrograph-quality flat focal plane all the way to the edge of the field of view.
-Some other specs:
+Some other specs on the native assembly:

 AP IMAGE TRAIN

-There are a few different image train configurations we use depending on the project.
+There are a few different image train configurations available depending on the project.
 The most common setups are

-We have started to design an adaptive optics system but are early in the process as the technologies are very new
+A design is underway for an adaptive optics system but this is still early in the process as the technologies are very new